nailcareer/nailcareer.com/legal/refund-policy.md

 ### Exchanges (if applicable)

 We only replace items if they are defective or damaged.
-If you need to exchange it for the same item, send us an email at hello@nailcareer.com and send your item to: `4050 Altamont Ave.
-Victoria, BC, V8Z 5H2`
+If you need to exchange it for the same item, send us an email at hello@nailcareer.com and send your item to: `111-2787 Jacklin Road, Victoria British Columbia V9B 3X7, Canada`

 ### Gifts